fzi-forschungszentrum-informatik/cartesian_controllers/README.md

     - velocity_interface/CartesianForceController

 The *motion* and *compliance* controllers from the list above can be connected to a special *adapter* for testing:
-* for tf controlled robots
+* for PoseStamped controlled robots
     - cartesian_controllers/JointControllerAdapter

-This adapter-controller basically transforms the joint trajectory commands from a connected joint-based controller to tf-based pose commands for Cartesian controllers.
+This adapter-controller basically transforms the joint trajectory commands from a connected joint-based controller to target pose commands for Cartesian controllers.
 It only works for controllers from the *position_controllers* family, e.g. *position_controllers/JointTrajectoryController*.